Voisin (aircraft): Voisin designs in World War I

 Production of the Voisin III Type LA and LAS increased with the outbreak of the First World War, with examples being built under licence in Italy by S.I.T., in Russia by Anatra, Breshnev-Moller, Dux Lebedev and Schetinin, and in the UK by Savages of King's Lynn, with production exceeding 1,350 airframes.
-Examples would also be used by the Belgian and Romanian Air Services, and a few even survived the war to be used in the Ukraine, and in Russia.
+Examples would also be used by the Belgian and Romanian Air Services, and a few even survived the war to be used in Ukraine, and in Russia.
 Soon after the outbreak of the First World War, it became apparent that the French aviation industry could not produce aircraft in sufficient numbers to meet military requirements.
 Manufacturers from various other fields became aviation subcontractors, and later license-builders as did many smaller aircraft manufacturers who had been unable to secure orders for their own designs.
 By 1918, Voisin was involved with the Voisin-Lafresnaye company, a major constructor of airframes, and the Voisin-Lefebvre company, a major builder of aircraft engines.

 The Voisin III was followed by a small number of the 37mm cannon armed Voisin IV Type LB and Type LBS.
 The B in the factory designations indicate that the airframe was equipped with a cannon, although some had it removed in service.
 The S indicates that the engine was raised (surélevé) compared to the original installation.

 Three hundred of the improved Voisin V Type LAS aircraft followed.

 The Voisin VI Type LAS was a development of the V fitted with a 155 hp Salmson radial, of which only around 50 were built despite the improved performance as the basic type was considered to be obsolete.

 The larger Type LC, Voisin VII, followed in 1916 with the engine cooling radiators moved to the nose, but was not a success as it was badly underpowered and only a hundred of these were built.

 Voisin built a large Triplane powered by four 150 hp Salmson water-cooled aero-engines in 1915 with twin superimposed fuselage booms, however it attracted no orders, but its wings were reused in 1916 for the E.28 triplane bomber which was now powered by four 220 hp V8 Hispano-Suiza 8B engines, which likewise failed to secure any orders.